 What topics will be covered over the course of the year-long AiA program?

-While we will be presenting material on value and assessment (i.e., methods, tools, analysis, and interpretation), being part of the AiA learning community is much more than learning new content.
+While we will be presenting material on value and assessment (i.e., outcomes and criteria, methods, tools, analysis, and interpretation), being part of the AiA learning community is much more than learning new content.
 Librarians who participate will improve their skills as effective leaders when they facilitate their campus team in completing an action learning project.
 Furthermore, librarian team leaders will dedicate themselves to engaging with each other as a learning community and providing one another peer support.

 How many people will be accepted for the AiA program?

 Three hundred colleges and universities of all types will be selected to participate in the AiA learning community (Year 1: 75 institutions; Year 2: 100 institutions; Year 3: 125 institutions).
 Each participating institution will identify a team consisting of a librarian and at least two additional team members as determined by the campus (e.g., faculty member, student affairs representative, institutional researchers, or academic administrator).
 AiA will result in training for 300 librarians, along with instructional engagement and resources for an additional 600-900 campus representatives on the teams.